iotexproject/dev-portal-content/academy/deploy-a-machinefi-dapp.md

 Click on Connect your first database

 Enter the database name and url.
-If you haven't modified them, your default database name is `datalayerdb`, while the url is `postgres://postgres:postgrespassword@postgres:5432/datalayerdb`.
-If you've modified your database name, then the url would be `postgres://postgres:postgrespassword@postgres:5432/<YOUR DATABASE NAME>`.
+If you haven't modified the database name, the default url is `postgres://postgres:postgrespassword@postgres:5432/datalayerdb`.
+If you've modified it, then the url would be `postgres://postgres:postgrespassword@postgres:5432/<YOUR DATABASE NAME>`.

-Have a look at the `docker-compose.yaml` file for more details.

 ![](https://user-images.githubusercontent.com/82106612/172646367-3923bbbc-ef16-4e67-b7ee-0a500e7c2d20.png)